 Chinese Medicine Herbs

-Herbal medicine is another important CM therapy.
-The Chinese Materia Medica (a pharmacological reference book used by TCM practitioners) describes thousands of medicinal substances—primarily plants, but also some minerals and animal products.
+Herbal medicine is another important Chinese Medicine therapy.
+The Chinese Materia Medica (a pharmacological reference book used by practitioners) describes thousands of medicinal substances—primarily plants, but also some minerals.
+Animal products are not used in the USA.
 Different parts of plants, such as the leaves, roots, stems, flowers, and seeds, are used.
-In TCM, herbs are often combined in formulas and given as teas, capsules, liquid extracts, granules, or powders.
+Herbs are often combined in formulas and given as teas, capsules, liquid extracts, granules, or powders.
+Most often our patients have separate short visits during which the progress of herbal treatment is monitored and a new iteration of herbal formula is prescribed.
+We source Chinese herbs from trusted US companies only.

-- Tiffany C. Hoyt, MSOM, LAc., Doctor of Acupuncture
+- Tiffany C. Hoyt, DAOM, LAc., CH (Cert.Herbalist), Doctor of Acupuncture

 - Deirdre Orceyre, ND, MSOM, LAc